 EUTF Retiree – Eligibility

 Eligibility for coverage is determined by the Hawaii Revised Statute and by the Administrative Rules adopted by the EUTF Board of Trustees.
 Requests for enrollments, terminations, and other changes must be submitted to the EUTF.
-If you have any questions concerning eligibility provisions, you should refer to the administrative rules.
+If you have any questions concerning eligibility provisions, you should refer to the Administrative Rules & Statutes.

 You may also call the EUTF Member Services Branch at (808) 586-7390 or toll free at 1-800-295-0089 or email your inquiry to [email protected].

 The following persons are eligible to enroll in the benefit plans offered or sponsored by the EUTF for Retirees:

 - A retired employee.
 You do not need to be covered under an EUTF Active Employee Plan at the time of retirement to be eligible to enroll in the EUTF retiree plans.

 - The surviving spouse, Domestic Partner or Civil Union Partner (DP/CUP) of a deceased retired employee, provided the spouse or DP/CUP does not remarry or enter into another domestic or civil union partnership.

 - The unmarried child of a deceased retired employee provided the child is under age 19 or under age 24 provided they are full-time students attending an accredited school, college, university or technical school, with no surviving parent.

 The following persons are eligible for coverage as dependents in the benefit plans offered or sponsored by the EUTF for Retirees:

 - The Retiree’s legal Spouse, Domestic Partner or Civil Union Partner(DP/CUP).